stmorse/stmorse.github.io/_posts/2018-08-19-clustering-nfl-players-by-play-distributions.md

 ## Parting thoughts

 My ulterior motive for this post was to try to explain why "82% of Player X's catches have been <15 yards" does not imply "Player X is not a deep threat."
-In general, it's a good heuristic, and it's certainly true for Cole Beasley, but it can be misleading: first of all, this fact doesn't preclude the other 18% of Player X's catches from being 50 yarders, and second, there are players where this is nearly true: for example, 76% of Tyreek Hill's catches, 67% of Doug Baldwin's catches, and 69% of Randall Cobb's catches are *less than 15 yards*.
+In general, it seems like a good heuristic, and it's certainly true for Cole Beasley, but it can be misleading: first of all, this fact doesn't preclude the other 18% of Player X's catches from being 50 yarders, and second, there are players where this is nearly true: for example, 76% of Tyreek Hill's catches, 67% of Doug Baldwin's catches, and 69% of Randall Cobb's catches are *less than 15 yards*.
 I don't think it'd be controversial to call those players dangerous.

 Other thoughts: we could have instead looked at the distribution of yards per game, instead of yards in different amounts.
 Would we get similar clusters?
 I also didn't even go into expected points added, even though we got that info for free during the scraping process.
 It might also be interesting to separate out yards and yards after catch: guys like Golden Tate or Odell Beckham might start to separate a bit.